Introduction

 From 2021 to today, the route for the Downtown Segment has changed a few times.

-• In September 2024, the Government of Alberta shared concerns with the shortened route for Phase 1, which included lower ridership projections, and the risk and costs of a deep tunnel downtown.
-To preserve ridership while connecting to the downtown, they hired a consultant to develop an alternative alignment for this segment.
+• In September 2024, the Government of Alberta shared concerns with the revised route for Phase 1.
+Their concerns included lower ridership projections, and the risk and costs of a deep tunnel downtown.
+To avoid these trade-offs, the Province appointed a consultant to develop an alternative route for the Downtown Segment.

 • The City and Province came to an agreement to continue advancing work on the Southeast Segment as the Province’s consultant developed the alternative for the Downtown Segment.